-The mount point /pub must exist on the client machine before this command can be executed.
-After adding this line to /etc/fstab on the client system, type the command mount /pub at a shell prompt, and the mount point /pub is mounted from the server.
+The mount point /pub must exist on the client machine.
+After adding this line to /etc/fstab on the client system, type the command mount /pub at a shell prompt, and the mount point /pub will be mounted from the server.

-A third option for mounting an NFS share is the use of the autofs service.
+A third option for mounting an NFS share is the use of autofs.
 Autofs uses the automount daemon to manage your mount points by only mounting them dynamically when they are accessed.